-Serious side effects, like a severe allergic reaction, are extremely rare, seen in approximately 1 in 100,000 people.
+Serious side effects, like a severe allergic reaction, are extremely rare, seen in approximately 2–3 in a million people.
 Your vaccinator is trained to treat very rare serious allergic reactions.

-Extremely rarely, people may develop Erythema Mmultiforme, a skin reaction that causes red spots or patches on the skin that may look like a target or "bulls-eye" with a dark red centre surrounded by paler red rings.
+Extremely rarely, people may develop Erythema Multiforme, a skin reaction that causes red spots or patches on the skin, that may look like a target or "bulls-eye" with a dark red centre surrounded by paler red rings.

-Very rarely, people may develop myocarditis and pericarditis after getting the Pfizer/BioNTech vaccine.
+Very rarely, people may develop myocarditis and pericarditis after getting the Moderna (Spikevax) vaccine.
 Myocarditis and pericarditis are inflammatory heart conditions.
 The risk of these very rare conditions is higher in younger men.

-These conditions are likely to occur after the second dose and mostly happens within 14 days of getting the vaccine.
+These conditions are more likely to occur after the second dose and mostly happen within 14 days of getting the vaccine.

 The COVID-19 vaccine has gone through the same clinical trials and safety checks as all other licensed vaccines, however the vaccine is new and long-term side effect information is limited.

 As more people in Ireland and around the world get this vaccine, more information on side effects may become available.
-The HSE will update this information regularly on our website, and if necessary, will update the information leaflets given to people at their first or second dose of the vaccine.
+The HSE will update this information regularly on our website, and if necessary, will update the information leaflets given to people at their vaccination.

 Fever after the vaccine